dagraham/etm-dgraham/README.md

 A record of something that the user wants to remember.
 The userid and password for a website would be an example.
 A journal entry for vacation day is another example.

 - The `@s` is optional and, if given, is interpreted as the datetime to which the record applies.
 - Records without @s entries might be used to record personal information such as account numbers, recipies or other such information not associated with a particular datetime.
-They are displayed in the *Journal* view
+They are displayed in the *Record* view
 - Records with @s entries associate the record with the datetime given by @s.
 A vacation log entry, for example, might record the highlights of the day given by @s.
-They are displayed in the *Agenda* view as well as the *Journal* view.
+They are displayed in the *Agenda* view as well as the *Record* view.

 Corresponds to VJOURNAL in the vcalendar specification.